Consider 9 healthy dog breeds with the longest lifespans

 If you’re considering adding a best friend to your family, you can’t go wrong with a Labrador Retriever.

-One of the great things about Labs is that they tend to be one of the longest-living dog breeds, with a lifespan of anywhere from 10 to 12 years on average.
+One of the great things about Labs is that they tend to be one of the longest-lived dog breeds, with an average lifespan of 10 to 12 years.

-While these conditions can be severe, you can manage many with proper treatment.
+While these conditions can be severe, many can be managed with proper treatment.

 Why the breed’s a great choice